-You'll now receive a 6 digit access code that you can use to check on the status of your application.
+You'll now receive a 6-digit access code that you can use to check on the status of your application.

 When using Atlys, the documents you upload are automatically saved for the next time you need to use them.

-As you can see, applying for Thai Pass is relatively simple.
+As you can see, applying for a Thai Pass is relatively simple.
 If your application is approved, you'll receive your new Thai Pass QR code in your email.
-After it's been approved, you can download Thailand Pass QR code.
+After it's been approved, you can download the Thailand Pass QR code.
 This process takes up to 7 working days, and you'll need to submit your travel pass at least 10 days before traveling to Thailand.